Keywords: Manipulation, Part Decomposition, Diffusion Model

 TL;DR: We compose diffusion models based on different part-part correspondences to improve learning and generalization of robotic manipulation skills.

-Abstract: In this paper, we propose CPM, a novel approach that leverages object-part decomposition and part-part correspondences to improve learning and generalization of robotic manipulation skills.
-By considering the functional affordances between object parts, we conceptualize functional actions, such as pouring and constrained placing, as combinations of different constraints.
+Abstract: In this paper, we propose composable part-based manipulation (CPM), a novel approach that leverages object-part decomposition and part-part correspondences to improve learning and generalization of robotic manipulation skills.
+By considering the functional correspondences between object parts, we conceptualize functional actions, such as pouring and constrained placing, as combinations of different correspondence constraints.
 CPM comprises a collection of composable diffusion models, where each model captures a different inter-object correspondence.
 These diffusion models can generate parameters for manipulation skills based on the specific object parts.
 Leveraging part-based correspondences coupled with the task decomposition into distinct constraints enables strong generalization to novel objects and object categories.
 We validate our approach in both simulated and real-world scenarios, demonstrating its effectiveness in achieving robust and generalized manipulation capabilities.

 Instructions: I have read the instructions for authors (https://corl2023.org/instructions-for-authors/)